marc-rigter/marc-rigter.github.io/_pages/about.md

 Welcome to my personal website!

-Sorry about the current mess - I'm currently in the process of revamping it.
+Sorry about the current mess - I'm currently overhauling it.